 In Mexico, more than 2 million people depend on fishing for a living (both directly and indirectly).
 Most of them belong to small-scale fishing communities that produce food for the millions of Mexicans who rely on fish as a source of protein.

 With an annual production of over 1,750,000 MT of fish, Mexico is one of the largest (17th) seafood producers in the world. —Because of this, Mexico has the potential to become a leading example for other countries, showing how sustainable fishing can generate economic and social benefits for fishers and their families.

-We want to demonstrate that it’s possible to take care of the oceans and the people who depend on them.
+We want to demonstrate that it’s possible to take care of the oceans and the people who depend on them even on the face of climate change.
+Our latest research states that it is possible to prevent adverse impacts of climate change on Mexico’s fisheries by having a sustainable and climate-ready approach.
 By doing this we can have more fish in the water, more food on the plate and more prosperous communities, both for Mexico and the world.

 Our work in Mexico

 Our vision is to position Mexico as a leading country in sustainable fishing, and to generate benefits for all Mexicans.